-Hair is our biggest accessory – the first thing that people notice about us, the right hair colour can bring out our eyes, make our skin glow and contribute a huge difference to our overall look.
+Hair is our biggest accessory – the first thing that people notice about us, the right hair colour and contact lenses can bring out our eyes, make our skin glow and contribute a huge difference to our overall look.
 And these days, with in-salon and even at home hair dying technology having come on in technological leaps and bounds, almost every finish and colour is well within reach, for perfect beach blondes to bold reds, sensuous brunettes and even brights and pastels (yet to try this though eeeek)!
 Hair is there to be experimented with, so as long as you’re taking good care of your barnet, have fun experimenting with different colours.
 Finding your ideal match is where it can get a little harder.
 How do you make sure that you’re going to pick the shade that is most flattering and brings you to life?

 What’s Your Damage?